 Welcome to the I Am EM-Powered High School Program & PSA Student Challenge.
-This program offers five (5) learning modules, one optional lesson, a guide for "How to Create a Public Service Announcement," and a project-based learning experience.
+This program offers five (5) learning LESSONs, several optional activities, a guide for "How to Create a Public Service Announcement," and a project-based learning experience.
 This program can be taught in the classroom, virtually or in hybrid scenarios.